unionai-oss/pandera/.github/CONTRIBUTING.md

 * **NumPy**: 24 months
 * **Pandas**: 18 months

 This means the latest minor (X.Y) version from N months prior.
-Patch versions (x.y.Z) are not pinned, and only the latest available at the moment of publishing the xarray release is guaranteed to work.
+Patch versions (x.y.Z) are not pinned, and only the latest available at the moment of publishing the release is guaranteed to work.